bbc/tal/other/codingstyle.md

     Boom!

 When Iterating over Objects the only way *is* to use the ```for``` ```in``` construct.
 This will iterate over all members even those inherited from the object's prototype.
-If this is not the required functionality then hasOwnProperty should be used to filter out any unwanted members.
+If this is not the required functionality then hasOwnProperty must be used to filter out any unwanted members.
 Like so...

     for (var prop in obj) {
         if(obj.hasOwnProperty(prop)){